wallstead/allstead-dev/pages/home.md

 I currently work as a Web Developer at [Noble Studios](https://noblestudios.com/) in Reno, NV.
 I graduated in May of 2019 with a bachelors in Computer Science & Engineering from the [University of Nevada, Reno](https://www.unr.edu/cse).

 My passion is creating things that people use and love.
+I've recently developed an interest in electric vehicles and alternative transportation (See my two most recent side projects below).
+[Let me know](/contact/) if you'd like to work with me on anything related to those ideas.

+❤️: my current favorite

 ### **Languages I use and love:**